google/jax-cfd/README.md

 # JAX-CFD: Computational Fluid Dynamics in JAX

-Authors: Dmitrii Kochkov, Jamie A. Smith, Stephan Hoyer
+Authors: Dmitrii Kochkov, Jamie A. Smith, Peter Norgaard, Gideon Dresdner, Stephan Hoyer

 JAX-CFD is an experimental research project for exploring the potential of machine learning, automatic differentiation and hardware accelerators (GPU/TPU)